-On Veterans Day, we figured it would be a good time to explore the history of “the guys” in the My Guys Moving & Storage logo.
+On Veterans Day and Memorial Day, we like to take a moment to tell the history of “the guys” in the My Guys Moving & Storage logo.
 Most younger folks recognize the characters as familiar, but they don’t necessarily know the origin of this iconic image that dates back to World War II.
 However, anyone born in the mid-1930s or who grew up after WWII will probably know the phrase, “Kilroy Was Here.”

 There are many stories floating around the Internet about the true beginnings of the phrase and accompanying doodle, but Wikipedia cites the results of an American Transit Association national radio contest that found the REAL Kilroy.
 They credit James J. Kilroy as the only person who could prove himself as the originator of the mark, which he may have used as part of his job as an American shipyard inspector.
 Read more at Truth or Fiction and Snopes for variations on the story of James Kilroy as a welding inspector.